FirebirdSQL/jaybird/src/documentation/faq.md

 When reporting bugs, please provide a minimal, but complete reproduction, including databases and sourcecode to reproduce the problem.
 Patches to fix bugs are also appreciated.
-Make sure the patch is against a recent trunk version of the code.
+Make sure the patch is against a recent master version of the code.
+You can also fork the jaybird repository and create pull requests.

 JDBC URLs (`java.sql.DriverManager`)
 ====================================